Faculty Experts

 Thomas Goldsby

-Dr. Goldsby has supervised more than 100 Lean/Six Sigma supply chain projects with industry partners, chaired eight Ph.D. dissertations, and served as an investigator on multiple federally funded research projects, exceeding $3.5 million in grant proceeds.
-In his spare time, Dr. Goldsby competes as one of the top masters (over-40) runners in America for distances between the mile and the marathon.
+Goldsby has supervised more than a hundred Lean/Six Sigma supply chain projects with industry partners, chaired eight Ph.D. dissertations, and served as an investigator on multiple federally funded research projects exceeding $3.5 million in grant proceeds.
+In his spare time, he competes as one of the top masters (over 40) runners in America for distances between the mile and the marathon.

 Rebekah Griffin

 Rebekah Griffin serves as the Global Supply Chain Institute’s office Manager.
-Prior to joining the GSCI team in 2021, Rebekah worked in management and sales for massage therapy clinics in the Knoxville area for over 7 years.
-In her spare time, she enjoys traveling and making memories with family and friends.
+Before joining the Global Supply Chain Institute as its office manager in 2021, Rebekah Griffin worked in management and sales for massage therapy clinics in the Knoxville area for over seven years.

 Mike Grojean